-Engaging with a fee-only financial advisor and money coach is one of the best ways to help you develop a plan to achieve financial fitness and live the life you’ve always dreamed about.
+Engaging with a fee-only financial advisor is one of the best ways to help you develop a plan to achieve financial fitness and live the life you’ve always dreamed about.

 There needs to be a solution for those most in need, so here are thoughts and options – including a way to apply for a free coaching session below.

 “How can I get professional financial coaching for free?”